KarolineMJ/dummyJson_webshop/README.md

 Make sure you have the following installed on your machine:

 - `Node.js` _min version 20_
-- `npm´ or another package manager
+- `npm` or another package manager

 ## Getting Started